 Copyright: © 2021 by the authors.
 Licensee MDPI, Basel, Switzerland.
-This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (http://creativecommons.org/licenses /by/4.0/).
-In the subtropics, papaya must be produced inside environment modification structures, such as greenhouses or screenhouses, in order to adjust the meteorological conditions to the crop requirements to obtain optimal fruit production and quality.
+This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https:// creativecommons.org/licenses/by/ 4.0/). to the crop requirements to obtain optimal fruit production and quality.
 The papaya cultivar and the cultural techniques for its production are also important aspects to consider.
 Poor quality can lead to consumer rejection, with consequent economic losses and mistrust in papaya of subtropical origin.
 In addition, greenhouses reduce water consumption and provide protection to prevent foliage damage due to the effects of wind and the Papaya ringspot virus (PRV) [3].